tboxmy/lesson1/README.md

 # lesson1
-Sunshine is a project in the Android Tutorial in Udacity.
+Sunshine is a project in the Android Tutorial for Udacity.